hailstorm1422/Gitlab-Vagrant-setup/README.md

 cd  Gitlab-Vagrant-setup
 vagrant up
 ```
-By default ubuntu/bionic64 machine will gitlab instance will spun up on your private_network IP http://192.168.2.17
+By default an ubuntu/bionic64 machine with gitlab instance will spun on your private_network IP http://192.168.2.17

 To change this edit the private_network parameter to a specific desired ip and prevent collision.
 ```